magento/devdocs/guides/v2.2/cloud/trouble/pro-env-management.md

 ## Move your environment variables

 Optionally, after a successful conversion you can migrate specific environment variables into the Project Web Interface for Staging and Production.
 This is not required, but supported.
-See [Magento Help Center ](https://magento.zendesk.com/hc/en-us/articles/115002998873-Add-Staging-and-Production-to-Magento-Commerce-Cloud-Pro-projects-UI).
+See [Magento Help Center](https://magento.zendesk.com/hc/en-us/articles/115002998873-Add-Staging-and-Production-to-Magento-Commerce-Cloud-Pro-projects-UI).